-- Review Safeguarding arrangements - Review statistics with a view to recommending corrective action; - Examine safety audits, inspections and assessments; - Consider legislation, reports and information in order to determine necessary action; - Keep a watch on the effectiveness of rules, systems of work, training and communication; - Identify and prioritise safety issues; - Identify training requirements for employees; - Review safety records including accidents and incidents; - Agree changes in working practices, if required; and - Review the implications of any changes in Health and Safety Legislation. - To annually review those policies relevant to the meeting, which are then taken by the Headteacher to the Advisory Board for their consideration/discussion and then for final ratification by the Board of Trustees.
+- Review Safeguarding arrangements - Review statistics with a view to recommending corrective action; - Examine safety audits, inspections and assessments; - Consider legislation, reports and information in order to determine necessary action; - Keep a watch on the effectiveness of rules, systems of work, training and communication; - Identify and prioritise safety issues; - Identify training requirements for employees; - Review safety records including accidents and incidents; - Agree changes in working practices, if required; and - Review the implications of any changes in Health and Safety Legislation.

+• To annually review those policies relevant to the meeting, which are then taken by the Headteacher to the Board for their consideration/discussion before final ratification.